alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

     }

-You can see that you get a cleaner response - the more powerful model gets it right on the first try, and the smaller model's failure gets wiped from the graph state.
+You can see that you get a cleaner response - the more powerful modelCOnfig gets it right on the first try, and the smaller modelCOnfig's failure gets wiped from the graph state.
 This shorter message history also avoid overpopulating the graph state with attempts.

-You can also inspect this [LangSmith trace](https://smith.langchain.com/public/c94f95d0-97fc-4d4d-a59a-b5161c2f4a90/r), which shows the failed initial call to the smaller model.
+You can also inspect this [LangSmith trace](https://smith.langchain.com/public/c94f95d0-97fc-4d4d-a59a-b5161c2f4a90/r), which shows the failed initial call to the smaller modelCOnfig.

 ## Next steps